DA reviewing wreck investigation involving Rep. Kelley, Cedartown police chief

-A grand jury will determine if criminal charges will be brought in the case resulting from the September 2019 h-and-run that killed 38-year-old Eric Keais.
+A grand jury will determine if criminal charges will be brought in the case resulting from the September 2019 hit-and-run that killed 38-year-old Eric Keais.

 In a written statement, Tallapoosa Circuit District Attorney Jack Browning said the Georgia State Patrol recently turned over to his office the files from the completed investigation.